The Malta Retirement Programme is aimed at retirees or adults nearing retirement age, considering taking up residence overseas.

-By taking up the Malta Retirement Programme (MRP), beneficiaries will be able to benefit from a tax rate of 15% on any income arising outside Malta which is received in Malta by the beneficiary or dependent, with the possibility to claim relief of double taxation.
-It is ideal for retirees, or persons reaching retirement age, who are looking at taking up residence in a country that offers them the best in terms of climate, lifestyle, health services and peace of mind, whilst also providing very favourable tax benefits.
+It is ideal for retirees, or persons reaching retirement age, who are looking at taking up residence in a country that offers them the best in terms of climate, lifestyle, health services and peace of mind, whilst also providing attractive tax benefits.

-Applicant must reside in Malta for not less than 90 days a year, averaged over any five year period.
-He may not stay in any other jurisdiction for more than 183 days in a calendar year.
+Applicant must reside in Malta for not less than 90 days a year, averaged over a 5-year period.
+He/she may not stay in any one particular foreign jurisdiction for more than 183 days in a calendar year.